Werdffelynir/jslib/jsmb_ns/REFERENCE_v0.2.md

 // Selects and return an all elements by selector NamespaceApplication.queryAll (selector, fromCallback, thisInstance)

-// Select and return a one element by selector.
+// deprecated.
+Select and return a one element by selector.
 Search up on a DOM tree NamespaceApplication.queryUp (selector, from, loops)

 // Execute callback for each element in list NamespaceApplication.each (list, callback, tmp)

+// Execute callback for each parent element NamespaceApplication.eachParent (selector, callbackFilter, loops)

 // Simple adding event listener for element|s NamespaceApplication.on (selector, eventName, callback, bubble)